MicrosoftDocs/mixed-reality/mixed-reality-docs/mixedrealityspatialdatapackager.md

 1. Clear existing maps from the Control Panel (Settings -> Mixed Reality -> Environment -> Clear environment data)
 2. Ensure sufficient lighting for good tracking and if running locked map mode try to maintain the same lighting
 3. When possible keep the lighting dynamic range low by avoiding areas of high illumination next to dark, shadowed areas
-4. Minimize blank, textureless surfaces e.g. place posters on white walls
+4. Minimize blank, textureless surfaces e.g. place a range of different posters on white walls
 5. Map the space without dynamic objects in the scene such as moving people
 6. Lock the map on import (available via Insider Preview)
 7. Unlock the map and rescan the enviornment when tracking quality degrades and/or there are changes in the environment (lighting or changes in object layout)